Million Dollar Auctioneer

 Estimates vary, but approximately 24 Osage Indians died violent or suspicious deaths during the early 1920s, when con men, bootleggers and murderers began a “Reign of Terror.”

 William K. Hale was one of the worst.
 He was accused of repeatedly orchestrating murders, tried four times, and finally convicted of a single killing.
+The 2017 book Killers of the Flower Moon: The Osage Murders and the Birth of the FBI by journalist DavidGrann, investigates the disturbing and tragic stories.

 Sadly, Oklahoma news media ignored the reservation’s murders – and the murderers.
 Newspapers there and around the country instead featured scandalous stories of incredible Osage wealth squandered on Pierce-Arrows and gaudy fashion.
 As Osage Indians died, reporters mocked the tribe with sarcasm and caricatures.